gatneil/gettingStarted/README.md

 # Potential Surprises

-* AAD and vm image creation are currently ASM-only.
+* [Azure Active Directory](https://azure.microsoft.com/en-us/documentation/articles/active-directory-whatis/) and [vm custom image creation](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-classic-create-upload-vhd/) are currently ASM-only.

-* [Storage Accounts](https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/): All persistent disks must go in a container within a storage account.
+* All persistent disks must go in a container within a [**storage account**](https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/).
 Storage accounts can have different replication types and can be either `Standard` or `Premium` (premium is faster but more expensive).
 To use premium storage to back VM disks, the VMs must have an `S` in the instance size (e.g. `DS1`).
 You probably shouldn't put more than 40 VM disks in a storage account for performance reasons.
 When using multiple storage accounts to get better performance, try to spread across the alphabet the prefix of the storage account name (e.g. prepending a pseudo-random hash to your storage account names).

 * VMs created from a custom image end up in same storage account as the image.
 Since we recommend using no more than 40 VM disks in one storage account, this can become a scale limit.
 To get around this, replicate your vm image across multiple storage accounts.
 [This ARM template](https://github.com/Azure/azure-quickstart-templates/tree/master/301-custom-images-at-scale) is a fairly complex example of how to do this, but looking at the `upload.sh` script should give you an idea of what it looks like to replicate the VM image across storage accounts.

 * There are 3 kinds of disks in Azure ([documentation here](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-about-disks-vhds/)): OS disks, temporary disks, and data disks.
-The OS disk and data disks live in the Microsoft.Storage resource provider and are therefore persistent. **The temporary disk is physically attached to the VM and is NOT PERSISTENT**.
+The OS disk and data disks live in the Microsoft.Storage resource provider and are therefore persistent. **The temporary disk is physically attached to the VM host, so it is fast but NOT PERSISTENT**.
 In the screenshot below (from an Ubuntu 14.04-LTS machine on Azure), the temporary disk is mounted on /mnt.
 Looking in that directory, we see a file named `DATALOSS_WARNING_README.txt`.
 This isn't a joke.
-If you put data there, Azure can and will lose that data if it needs to migrate the VM to a new hyper-V host.
+If you put data there, Azure can and will lose that data if it needs to migrate the VM to a new host.

 ```
 negat@nsgubuntu:~/repos/gettingStarted$ lsblk